Infostrux-Solutions/terraform-snowflake-rbac/README.md

 }
 ```

-The Snowflake Terraform provider uses private key authentication so this must be setup before you are able to deploy resources to the Snowflake account.
-More information on setting up a private key pair for Snowflake can be found here: https://docs.snowflake.com/en/user-guide/key-pair-auth.html
+### Snowflake Role

+Snowflake recommends using the SECURITYADMIN system role to grant or revoke privileges on objects in the account.
+This module requires that a provider alias is setup such that Terraform uses SECURITYADMIN to apply the resource grants.

-The following is an example of a working `providers.tf` file to be used in the root module:
+The following is an example of a working `providers.tf` file which specifies a user configurable role (default) and the SECURITYADMIN aliased role:

 ```hcl
 terraform {